nycdatasci/bootcamp007_project/Project5-Capstone/shopaholics/Book.Recommendation.CF/CollaborativeFiltering.md

     [(10.000000000000002, '99298'), (10.000000000000002, '98344'), (10.000000000000002, '78631'), (10.000000000000002, '43937'), (10.000000000000002, '41343')]

-***

-Although Marcel Caraciolo's collaborative filtering algorithm is simple, it provides us many functionalities:
-* If you give function topMatches a prefs matrix and an user as input, it returns top matched users.
-* If you give function topMatches a critics matrix and a book title as input, it returns similar books.
-* If you give function getRecommendations a prefs matrix and an user as input, it returns few book recommendations.
-* If you give function getRecommendations a critics matrix and a book title as input, it returns few users who may want to read the book.
+We have tested the function topMatches and getRecommendations with:
+* Euclidean distance and Pearson correlation.
+* Original dataset (less ratings) and our enhanced dataset (more ratings).

-It is difficult to jsutify if any recommendations are valid since:
+We cannot confirm if any recommendations made are valid since:
 * The dataset is not ideally clean.
 * The dataset does not have enough information about users or books.
-* Marcel Caraciolo's approach does not make use of users' profile.
+* Marcel Caraciolo’s approach does not make use of users’ profile.

-We believe we can make the book recommendation engine more sophisticated by incorpoarting more user profile data (gender, age, domicile, ..) and his/her tastes (book types, book size in pages, ..).
+But we do observe that the number of ratings available to CF do impact the recommendations made by the engine.

 (end)